Animal Bite Prevention

 Avoid Direct Contact with Unfamiliar Animals:

 • Enjoy wild animals (raccoons, skunks, foxes) from afar.
-Do not handle, feed, or unintentionally attract wild animals with open garbage cans or litter
+Do not feed, handle, or unintentionally attract wild animals with open garbage cans or litter

 • Teach children never to handle unfamiliar animals, wild or domestic, even if they appear friendly.
 “Love your own, leave other animals alone” is a good principle for children to learn